-A couple of years ago I first researched and wrote about Health Savings Accounts (HSA) because my day job, where I get my health insurance, was considering moving everyone in our office to a High Deductible Health Plan (HDHP) in conjunction with a HSA.
+When I first researched and wrote about Health Savings Accounts (HSA) it was because my day job, where I get my health insurance, was considering moving everyone in our office to a High Deductible Health Plan (HDHP) in conjunction with an HSA.

 Since we’ll be moving to one whether we want to or not, I thought it would be a good time to do a quick review of Health Savings Accounts (HSA) and High Deductible Health Plans (HDHP) for the coming year.

 Health Savings Account: Tax Advantage Healthcare Spending